 Travel to locations within 75 miles of the traveler’s official station or their principal place of residence are not authorized for overnight lodging.

 Lodging will be reimbursed for actual allowable costs not to exceed the applicable GSA rate with itemized receipts that include: traveler’s name, hotel name and address, check-in and check-out dates or dates of stay, total paid or amount charged, and detail of all charges.

 Depending on location, the University may be exempt from certain sales taxes.
 A tax exempt certificate by state is available on our website.
 Employees should provide the hotel a copy of the applicable certificate to have applicable tax removed from their bill.

 Tips and incidentals are not reimbursable.

-Drew University business travelers may only be reimbursed meals with an overnight stay.
+Drew University business travelers may be reimbursed for meals only with an overnight stay.

-Employees are authorized to charge meals to the University provided that itemized receipts are provided and the costs per meal do not exceed the per diem rates as set forth below:
+Employees are authorized to charge meals to the University provided that itemized receipts are obtained and presented upon return from travel.
+The daily meal allowances are set forth below:

-Tips for individual meals are not separately reimbursable; these tips are provided for as a part of meal per diem.
-Gratuities shall be allowable for meals at restaurants at a rate not to exceed 20%.
+Tips/gratuities for individual meals are not separately reimbursable as they are factored into the daily meal allowance.
+Tips/gratuities for group meals at restaurants are allowable at a rate not to exceed 20%.

-Employees will be reimbursed actual allowable costs not to exceed these per diem rates, gratuity included.
+Employees will be reimbursed actual allowable costs not to exceed the daily meal allowances.